lewagonjapan/programming4everybody/README.md

 - _7:30-8:00pm JST_ **Q&A session** where you'll be able to ask the teachers any question you might have for a live help
 - _8:00pm-?_ **Keep coding!** Use [the Slack workspace](https://le-wagon-tokyo.slack.com) to find a buddy and work with him, interact with other classmates, or just send a funny gif 🙈

+Some session might last longer than one hour depending on the Q&A part.
 For each session, a private Zoom link will be shared on the course Slack channel.
 The Zoom meetings and Slack workspace are **private**, and only authorised participants can access them 🔒

 ## Office Hours